-- · Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
+- Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
-It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 10.
-To remove a voltage regulator module from the system processor assembly, follow these steps: - a.
-Lift the two voltage regulator module latches (A) to open them fully as shown in the following figure. - b.
+It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds - 10.
+Perform the following steps to remove a voltage regulator module from the system processor assembly: - a.
+Pull the connector tabs (A) up and then out, as shown in the following figure. - b.
 Pull the voltage regulator module out of the connector.